ISIS targets the young, then the old in twin bombings

 The first bomb, which killed 10 people and wounded 40 others, exploded at an ice cream shop in the heart of Baghdad in the early hours of Tuesday; eyewitnesses described ice cream mixed with blood as the wounded and dead covered the ground.

 The second went off as elderly residents lined up outside the General Retirement Department waiting for their pensions to be handed out on Tuesday morning.
-Eleven people died, another 43 were wounded.
+Twelve people died, another 45 were wounded.

 "It was a very, very ugly scene," said journalist Hareth Al-Harethi, who was 20 meters away from the ice cream shop when the bomb exploded.